-An individual’s personality have urges, beliefs, strives and instincts that one is not always aware of.
+An individual’s personality has urges, beliefs, strives and instincts that one is not always aware of.
 That makes up the unconscious.
-The unconscious works without the person knowing it and this level of awareness includes most of the defense mechanisms, some instinctual drives or motivations.
-This part serves as pool of feelings, thoughts, urges and memories too.
-Mostly the unconscious contains unacceptable or unpleasant things such as pain, anxiety and conflict.
+The unconscious works without the person knowing it and this level of awareness includes most of the defense mechanisms, some instinctual drives, or motivations.
+This part serves as a pool of feelings, thoughts, urges, and memories too.
+Mostly the unconscious contains unacceptable or unpleasant things such as pain, anxiety, and conflict.

-In contrary to unconscious, the conscious refers to everything that a person is aware of.
-It could either be a perception, a thought or an emotion that exist in the awareness of a person.
+In contrary to the unconscious, the conscious refers to everything that a person is aware of.
+It could either be a perception, a thought, or an emotion that exists in the awareness of a person.
 For instance, feelings of sadness or happiness, or perhaps thinking about someone you love.
 This is the level of our awareness we think and talk rationally.